Fire and rescue services

 More information:

-You can get a single-entry visa valid for 30 days when you arrive at Amman’s Queen Alia International Airport or at any other border crossing.
+Single-entry visas valid for 30 days can be obtained at Amman's Queen Alia International Airport or at any border crossing.
 The visa fee must be paid for in cash at land border crossings.
-There are exchange services and card facilities available at the airport.
-More details are available on the Jordan Tourism Board website.
+Exchange services and card facilities are only available at the airport, not at the land crossings.

 You need to arrange a visa in advance if: